 Thinking it would be better to avoid Dallas altogether, I looked at other flights from Savannah and found possible flights home via Chicago.

 I went to the Southwest ticket counter, but was told by the agent that all flights to Chicago were full and there was nothing she could do.
 She never consulted her screen, just spoke with absolute certainty.
 I was surprised by her attitude and being brushed off, so I called their 800 line and was able to get a call back twenty minutes later.
 I was lucky to reach an agent that did want to help.
 Sherry in Atlanta was much more sympathetic to our plight.
 She rebooked us on the flight to Chicago, connecting to a flight to San Diego, but with a 9 hour layover at Midway.
-(Midway is Southwest’s airport with no lounges and very poor food options).
+(Midway is Southwest’s airport with no lounges and poor food options).
 But weren’t the seats sold out as we had been told?
 Sherry said there were still seats available.
 She also suggested once we get to Chicago we had more options to get home, such as flying thru Las Vegas.

 Our flight to Las Vegas arrived about 30 minutes late and we rushed to catch the Las Vegas flight leaving about 30 minutes after we landed.
 But we needn’t have hurried because that flight was delayed 30 minutes.
 Or so we thought.
 Its departure time kept moving up because they were missing the pilot.
 He eventually showed up two hours after the original departure time to a big applause from the waiting passengers.
 We finally took off, arriving home 2 hours sooner than our original plans via Dallas.
 All told 14 hours airport to airport.

 What I learned from this experience is the new Southwest is far different from the Southwest I’ve flown on for twenty years.
 Never use it for cross-country trips unless it’s a non-stop flight.
 There are too many opportunities for the trip to go awry, and with the level of cancellations, multi-segment trips have much worse odds of working.
 In my case, neither of the two cross-country flights went as planned.
-I’ll avoid Southwest alltogether, since they were terribly unreliable, were frustrating to deal with.
+I’ll avoid Southwest altogether, since they were terribly unreliable, were frustrating to deal with.
 Consider this: